Western Michigan vs. Akron NCAA Football Odds, Plays and Insights | November 9, 2021

 - Akron has played nine games, with four wins against the spread.

-- The Zips have yet to cover the spread this season when underdogs by 26.5 points or more.
+- This season, the Zips are winless against the spread when entering a game as an underdog of 26 points or more.

-- Akron has eclipsed the over/under in 44.4% of its opportunities this season (four times in nine games with a set point total).
+- Akron's games this year have hit the over on four of nine set point totals (44.4%).

-- When Akron records more than 28.9 points, it is 2-0 against the spread and 2-0 overall.
+- When Akron puts up more than 28.9 points, it is 2-0 against the spread and 2-0 overall.

-- The Zips have turned the ball over 14 times this season, five more turnovers than the Broncos have forced (9).
+- The Zips have turned the ball over five more times (14 total) than the Broncos have forced a turnover (9) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.